Actor, Writer, Director, & Consultant

-David is currently developing several projects with writer Paul Viragh for Television and Film.
-David has been commissioned by Unstoppable/ All3Media to co-write an original series with Noel Clarke.
+As well as writing for Coronation Street, David is currently developing several projects with writer Paul Viragh for Television and Film.

-David was listed in the Shaw Trust/Channel Four Top 100 Power List as one of the most influential disabled people of 2015.
+David was listed in the Shaw Trust/Channel Four Top 100 Power List as one of the most influential disabled people of 2015, 2018 and 2019.
 David was one of 20 Disabled artists in focus for Channel 4’s year of disability 2016, and works as a disability consultant for the British Film Institute.

 David is a full voting member of the Film and Television chapter of BAFTA.